-Call-to-actions, or CTAs, are everywhere you look in marketing from emails, onsite messaging, text marketing, and more.
+Call-to-actions, or CTAs, are everywhere you look in marketing from emails, onsite messaging, SMS marketing, and more.
 That’s because the goal of any marketing campaign is to get a visitor to do something, and every step along the way is usually the result of a CTA click.

 Email lead capture?
 It’s a CTA click